Azure/IoTTrainingPack/modules/DataEgress-101-EventGrid/README.md

-# IoT Production Training Pack - DataEgress Routing Code Samples
+# IoT Production Training Pack - DataEgress - Event Grid Code Sample

 ## Main Page
 This repo is part of the [IoT Production Training Pack](https://azure.github.io/IoTTrainingPack/).
 Please check the home page for the training pack for further information.

 ## Example Code